 - 2013 Norney Wood – A visit to this reconstructed Gertrude Jekyll garden.

-- 2015 Hampton Estate – Garden visit, borders and vegetables.
+- 2015 Hampton Estate – Garden visit, spectacular borders and vegetables.

-The Newsletter is now published quarterly, with details of the next events organised by the SHF and other items which may be of interest to the member clubs, together with dates of their own club talks and shows.
-Since the demise of the inter-club shows, the cups and trophies are lent out to some member clubs, and bikini vases and black tablecloths can be borrowed from the Secretary.
+The SHF Newsletter is now published quarterly.
+It’s full of information about events organised by the SHF and details of meetings, talks, and shows, held by organisations that are members of the SHF, along with other items which may be of interest to our members.
+Since the demise of the inter-club shows, the cups and trophies are lent out to member clubs, and bikini vases and black tablecloths can be borrowed from the Secretary.

 The Federation attends the Specialist Society meeting annually at RHS Wisley, and has a full list of specialist society contacts which is available to club members on request.

-Over the past few years the membership has slowly climbed again, and is now up to nearly 100 member clubs across Surrey and bordering counties, and we hope with this new website more clubs will be encouraged to join.
+Over the past few years the SHF membership has slowly climbed again, and we now have around 100 organisations across Surrey and the bordering counties who have joined the SHF.
+We hope that our new website will encourage more clubs to join us.